Our Services

 A structured program that helps you identify and change thoughts or behaviors interfering with sleep.
 Studies show CBT-I can improve sleep quality and reduce daytime fatigue.

 If your fatigue feels more like a chronic weight—a "lead-paralyzed" sensation—that disrupts your life, it's crucial to get help.
-Before scheduling an appointment with your doctor, you can use Ubie's free AI-powered Medically Approved Symptom Checker to help organize your symptoms and understand potential causes, making your medical visit more productive.
+Start by taking Ubie's free AI Symptom Checker to document your symptoms in detail and receive personalized insights about what might be causing your exhaustion, helping you have a more informed conversation with your healthcare provider.

 Always remember: if you notice any signs that could be life-threatening—such as sudden paralysis, severe headaches, chest pain, or trouble breathing—stop any self-assessment and speak to a doctor or go to the nearest emergency department immediately.